Mind the gap…

 What is a career gap?

-A career gap is a period of time spent out of work or between roles.
+A career gap is a period of time you’ve spent out of work.
+It’s also sometimes known as a gap in employment.

-This could be a voluntary decision to take a career break for reasons such as travelling or starting a family.
-Or it might not have been your choice, coming as a result of redundancy or personal circumstances changing.
+This could be a voluntary decision to take a career break for reasons like travelling or starting a family.
+Or, it might have been out of your hands, coming as a result of redundancy or changing personal circumstances.

-The important thing to remember is that no career gap is insurmountable.
-You just need to know how to handle it when it comes to applying for a new role and communicating the gap.
+The important thing to remember is that no career gap is impossible to overcome.
+You just need to know how to handle it when it comes to your job applications.

 Be honest